SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 I don\'t think that the energy savings will be extensive.
 When I think of all the users of art AIs, generating thousands and thousands of images just out of curiosity or a playful compulsion, it feels like a drop in the ocean.
 But it also feels important to model responsible behaviour.
 A minimal set of principles for using AI to generate text or art might involve:

-- Spend the time to articulate what I am trying to do and why (not just "to try it out" or "to see what happens").
+- Spending the time to articulate what I am trying to do and why (not just "to try it out" or "to see what happens").
 - Whenever possible, combine different purposes (try out an experimental approach in a way that may also contribute to a particular project, etc.).
 - Whenever possible, work in an open and shared way, so that others can benefit from my use of the AI.